Aftershocks Expected for Days After Magnitude 6 Quake Shakes Eastern Sierra

-SAN FRANCISCO (AP) — A magnitude 6 earthquake jolted both sides of the California-Nevada border, tossed boulders onto a major roadway and was felt as far off as Las Vegas and even San Francisco, with days of aftershocks predicted, authorities said.
+SAN FRANCISCO (CBS SF/AP) — Dozens of aftershocks rattled through the Eastern Sierra Friday morning following a magnitude 6 earthquake near the California-Nevada border that tossed boulders onto a major roadway and was felt as far off as Las Vegas and even San Francisco.

 The quake shortly before 4 p.m.
 Thursday was centered south of Lake Tahoe near Walker, a rural community of a few hundred households in the eastern Sierra Nevada.
 No major damage or injuries were reported, authorities said.